tobek/laminae/13-nnc.md

     + Rhemes (linguistic term: comment that is being made about topic of sentence)
 - quote search NNC
 - environment
+    + theory that cliff is imperceptibly curved and is on inside of rim or outside of steep mountain
     + maybe yemen mountain cropped?
     + network of caves in cliff face/endless wall
     + the rock provides all kinds of stuff, they dig in